 - Interruptions are reduced.

-- Work with time, not against it.
+- You work with time, not against it.

-- Power working helps bust time-wasting habits
+- Power working helps bust time-wasting habits.

 Some Things Take Longer Than a 20 Minutes Power Work Session